 - All green leafy vegetables like Spinach, ugu, ewedu,

 - Garden eggs

 - Soft cheeses like Cream cheese, cottage cheese

 - Block cheeses like Mozzarella cheese, provolone cheese, cheddar cheese.

 - Coconut milk

-Now that you have an overview of what the Ketogenic Diet is you may want to check out our Ketogenic guide for beginners and also our post on Low carb.
+Now that you have an overview of what the Ketogenic Diet is, you may want to check out what a low carb diet and our other Keto resources.

 Did you enjoy the post?
 I would love to hear your views or questions.
 Please drop your comments below and I would be glad to help.